Back to blog

 2026 viabilityDeclining fastStill effective with good copyStrongest ROI, widening gap

 The gap between Level 1 and Level 3 is not incremental.
-It is a 5-10x difference in reply rates.
-Most teams are optimizing copy and subject lines at Level 1 when the real leverage is moving up levels.
+It is a multiple, not a margin.
+Most teams optimize copy and subject lines at Level 1 when the real leverage is moving up a level.

-Personalized subject lines alone drive a 26-50% increase in open rates.
-But opens without replies are vanity metrics.
-The real unlock is personalization that compels a response, and that requires context that goes beyond what a CSV import can provide.
-If you want to understand how this applies to your actual email copy, read our guide on how to write cold emails that get replies.
+Personalized, relevant subject lines lift open rates, but opens without replies are a vanity metric.
+The real unlock is personalization that compels a response, and that requires context no CSV import can provide.

 What is signal-based personalization?